-These chickpea and zucchini veggie burgers, omg, they’re so delicious – they should really be called The BEST veggie burgers ever!!!
+These chickpea zucchini burgers, omg, they’re so delicious – they should really be called The BEST veggie burgers ever!

 This veggie burger isn’t just any ‘ole veggie burger, it’s a veggie burger packed full of bold flavors: a whipped feta topping, harissa sauce (roasted red pepper sauce), fire roasted peppers, lettuce, cucumbers and then the veggie burger is amazing with chickpeas and zucchini.
 SO GOOD.

 What ingredients do I need to make this chickpea zucchini burger?

 For the burger patties:

 - Whole wheat flour

 - Garlic clove

 - Basic spices – Salt, pepper, cayenne